IMAGE OF 1936 TYPE ONLY

 In 2012 at the same type the security devices were added the alloy of most $2.00 coins was changed to a multi-ply nickel plated steel outer ring and a multi-ply brass plated aluminum bronze inner core, which was used on all the standard bear types.
 Special commemorative's continue with the old 1996 alloys until 2015 when the new alloy was adopted even for them.

 2012 $2.00 Early in 2012 about 1.5 million $2.00 coins were struck for circulation with the standard bear design, without laser security devices or edge lettering, as was the normal type for 2011 and earlier.
 Additional examples were included in standard mint, specimen and proof sets.
 Later nearly 83 million were struck only for circulation (none in mint sets) with laser security devices and edge lettering reading CANADA 2 DOLLARS as well as the areas of serration.
-5 million additional coins depicting the ship Shannon were struck for circulation or in special 5 pack sets made with circulation (MS) strikes and for some reason most of the Shannon coins will have what looks like a very minor toning around the edges of the centre core.
+5 million additional coins depicting the ship Shannon were struck for circulation or in special 5 pack sets made with circulation (MS) strikes and for some reason most of the Shannon coins will have what looks like a very minor toning around the edges of the center core.
 A special wolf cubs design was also struck but only for a special issue specimen set.
 With only about 1.5 out of over 80 million examples the standard bear without security devices or edge lettering, these are by far the scarcer circulation type and while you would expect that to make them more expensive and difficult to find than the security device type, the numbers of them in mint sets which average MS-65 means really nice example are not difficult to find, keeping the value down.
 Proof examples come at 9 gram pure silver (non-magnetic) and 6.99 gram with nickel plated steel rings (magnetic) with brass plated aluminum bronze cores, the first time since 1996 proof $2.00 coins issued that were not solid silver.

 |